AlexDaPiggie/MNIST_Classification/README.md

     * Add Noise (Blacken)
     * Load to .npz files for future use

-*Some instances demonstrating Data Augmentation*
+*As there are 10 augmenting movements in total, the size of training set was expanded by 11 time.
+Some instances demonstrating Data Augmentation:*
 ![alt text](image-1.png)
-*As there are 10 augmenting movements in total, the size of training set was expanded by 11 times*

 # Fine-Tuning
 *KNeighborsClassifier* and *RandomForestClassifer* were chosen for benchmark.